10 Factors Why Are Asians So Skinny

 6. Dishes size

 Portion-size Asian dishes, especially Japanese and Korean, come in small portions.
-We tend to eat a larger variety of smaller portions, and family-style eating gives off less pressure to finish off a whole plate of food.
+We tend to eat a larger variety of smaller pieces, and family-style eating gives off less pressure to finish off a whole plate of food.
 If you go to McDonald’s in Asia, there are large sizes that are probably a US small.
 It’s simply not part of the Asian food culture that more is better to attract customers.

 7. Drinking habits

 Even in America, it defaults to warm water or tea without sugar or cream.
-Drinking warm water has beneficial impacts on digestion, and the tea drinking culture in the Asian diet is also a great way to bloat, detox, and boost metabolism.
+Drinking warm water has beneficial impacts on digestion, and the tea-drinking culture in the Asian diet is also a great way to bloat, detox, and boost metabolism.
 Soda consumption in Asia is also not as high as in Western countries.
 Also, sugary beverages in Asia come in significantly reduced sizes.

 8. Fermented foods